SalesforceAIResearch/FaithEval/README.md

  ![Summary](./assets/model_performance_ic.png)
 - Counterfactual Context
  ![Summary](./assets/model_performance_cc.png)

+Columns are sorted by performance on the original QA.
+Proprietary model names are highlighted in orange.

 ## Quick Start
 FaithEval benchmark is available on HuggingFace.
 To load it, simply run the following code: